-Township of Langley - Secondary Suites and Lock-Off Units
+Township of Langley - Suites in Multi-Family Dwellings

 At their regular meeting on May 26th, Council directed staff to bring forward a bylaw to amend the Zoning Bylaw to permit secondary suites in ground-oriented housing types and lock-off units in apartment buildings.Â